 When power outages often last days or even weeks, home generators that offer more capacity will keep you comfortable during extended outages.
 Select a home generator to keep the air conditioner or furnace running, operate your basic kitchen appliances and other essentials along with a few conveniences.

-Nearly all standby generators operate on one type of fuel or another.
 Most common are natural gas generators (NG) or liquefied petroleum gas (LP Gas), often referred to as propane generators.
 Generators that operate on diesel fuel are less common, but are sometimes used in remote areas also.

 Rural homes and farms usually don’t have a supply of natural gas readily available.
 This makes LP gas stored in tanks more attractive as a rural generator fuel.
-Most gas fuelled generators convert easily between LP gas to natural gas by a qualified installer.
+Most gas fueled generators convert easily between LP gas to natural gas by a qualified installer.

 Urban areas have natural gas distribution systems as part of the community infrastructure, along with water, sewer and electrical supplies.
 Natural gas generators are much more common in these areas since they can connect directly to a home’s existing natural gas supply.